AnnaKhariv/expense_tracker/README.md

 # expense_tracker
-Personal expenses management application that allows users to track how much money have they spent.
-Uses Mongoose, Commander.js.
+Personal expenses management offline application that allows users to track how much money have they spent.

+IMPORTANT!
+Uses Mongoose - make sure you have installed MongoDB!

 # Usage